Sunday, September 2, 2018

 Thursday, March 31, 2016

-Always have an invitation fee
+Always have an initiation fee

 Initiation fees are the ‘temperature’ of your club.
 Have one, and potential members will likely view you as viable and healthy.
 The absence of an initiation fee is a beacon to the transient bargain shopper.